History of Telangana: Successors of Asaf Jah I

 When Asaf Jah I died in 1748, there was political unrest due to contention for the throne among his sons, who were aided by opportunistic neighbouring states and colonial foreign forces.

 The death of Asaf Jah I in 1748 resulted in a period of political unrest as his sons, backed by opportunistic neighbouring states and colonial foreign forces, contended for the throne.
 The accession of Asif Jah II, who reigned from 1762 to 1803, ended the instability.
 In 1768 he signed the Treaty of Machilipatnam, surrendering the coastal region to the East India Company in return for a fixed annual rent.

 In 1769 Hyderabad city became the formal capital of the Nizams.
 In response to regular threats from Hyder Ali (Dalwai of Mysore), Baji Rao I (Peshwa of the Maratha Empire), and Basalath Jung (Asaf Jah II's elder brother, who was supported by the Marquis de Bussy-Castelnau), the Nizam signed a subsidiary alliance with the East India Company in 1798, allowing the British Indian Army to occupy Bolarum (modern Secunderabad) to protect the state's capital, for which the Nizams paid an annual maintenance to the British.

 When the British and the French spread their hold over the country, successive Nizams won their friendship without bequeathing their power.
 The Nizams allied themselves with each side at different times, playing a significant role in the Anglo-Mysore Wars.

+The Northern Circars were effectively ceded to the British through a series of events culminating in the 1823 purchase of the Nizam of Hyderabad's claims, although the British had gained control much earlier, beginning in 1758.
+While the British East India Company had occupied the territory by 1758 after defeating the French, a definitive transfer of ownership from the Nizam was solidified in 1823.

+Guntur was ceded to the British permanently in 1788.
+Although a treaty in 1768 had granted the British the Northern Circars, Guntur remained under the control of the Nizam's brother, Basalat Jang, until his death in 1782.
+It was not until 1788 that Guntur came under the British East India Company's administration.

+The Ceded Region, currently known as Rayalaseema, was ceded to the British in 1800 by the Nizam of Hyderabad as part of a subsidiary alliance agreement.
+The area, which largely corresponds to the modern region of Rayalaseema, was transferred to the British East India Company.

 As an offshoot of the Indian Rebellion of 1857, Maulvi Allauddin and Turrebaz Khan led attacks on the British Residency.

 The Great Musi flood of 1908 ravaged the city of Hyderabad and resulted in the death of at least 15,000 people.